Konami Gambling Machines

 Beginning by manufacturing slot machines and arcade games, Konami reached out to American games developers in the late 1970s, to explore what would be an exciting and rewarding gameplay experience.
 Konami Gaming, Inc. Is a total solution provider that designs and manufactures not only slot machine games, but also technologically innovative casino management systems for the global gaming market named the Konami Casino Management System or KCMS.

-A veritable titan in the world of video game publishing and development, Konami has moved away from the business sector in which it made its name in recent years.
+The Japanese company has reconfigured its strategy in the last two years, moving away from home-console gaming and towards the casino and mobile gaming market.
+Is this decision paying off?A veritable titan in the world of video game publishing and development, Konami has moved away from the business sector in which it made its name in recent years.
 The company cancelled the latest game in the long-running Silent Hill franchise, and publicly parted company with Hideo Kojima, a man who is to video-games what the likes of Quentin Tarantino are to cinema.

 In doing so, Konami has moved to re-focus its efforts on the mobile gaming and gambling sides of the business, launching a number of new casino games and restructuring its efforts in pachislot and pachinko machines into a new “Amusement Business” division in the August of 2016.
 Has this move paid off?